History

 Leadership

 SLG members develop leadership skills through workshops, guest speakers, group discussions, and action.
 While the program sets the foundation for your development, you’re encouraged to take the next step on your own (with the team’s support, of course).
-Step out of your comfort zone, discover your leadership style, and gain first-hand experience in an environment where development is prioritized above all else.
+Step out of your comfort zone, discover your leadership style, and gain first-hand experience in an environment where development and growth—not perfection—are prioritized.

 Education